 During the year ending June 30, 1999, the Oklahoma Capital Improvement Authority (OCIA), an agency of the State of Oklahoma, entered into a lease agreement with the University to provide funding for various building and capital improvement projects.
 The lease agreement provides for the University to make specified monthly payments to OCIA over the respective terms of the agreements, which range from 5 to 20 years.
 These expenditures have been capitalized as investment in plant assets or recorded as noncapitalized expenditures, in accordance with university policy.
-This debt was refinanced during the year as a series 2014B bond issuance.
+This debt was refinanced during the year as a series 2014B bond issuance and was paid off during January 2020.